diragb/shadcn-dropzone/README.md

 }
 ```

-Make sure you have shadcn/ui and TailwindCSS set up in your project, as this component relies on them.
+Make sure you have TailwindCSS set up in your project, as this component relies on them.

 ## Props